-Newzones is pleased to announce a solo exhibition of new paintings entitled "Glimpse", by Vicky Christou.
+Newzones is excited to announce a solo exhibition of new drawings by Cathy Daley.

 730 11th Ave SW